hopsoft/universalid/README.md

   Universal ID gives you control over the serialization process.
 You can choose which columns to include/exclude, allowing for tailored, optimized payloads to fit your needs.

 - **Queries/Relations**:
-  Universal ID extends also supports ActiveRecord::Relation, enabling the serialization of complex database queries and scopes.
+  Universal ID also supports ActiveRecord::Relations, enabling the serialization of complex database queries and scopes.

 In summary, while GlobalID excels in its specific use case, Universal ID offers more power for use-cases that involve unsaved records, complex associations, data cloning, and database queries.